DFE-Digital/early-years-foundation-recovery/data/yaml_file_readme.md

     training_module_name:
       page_name:
         heading: The text that will appear at the top of the page
-        image: <optional> an image that will be placed below the heading
-        body: Govspeak markdown that will be placed below the elements above
+        image: optional_path_to_image_file.jpg
+        body: |
+          Govspeak flavoured markdown
 ```

+**Note**
-Note that the image needs to exist in `app/assets/images` and its full name with extension are needed.
+The image needs to exist in `app/assets/images` and its full name with extension are needed.
+The image will be positioned below the heading and the markdown content beneath that.

 #### YoutubePage